tarwn/lessthandot-hugo/blogs/content/posts/2009-12-31-using-variables-in-ssis.md

 Dts.Variables["processed"].Value = "File " + Dts.Variables["focused_fil"].Value + " processed @ " + System.DateTime.Now.ToString();
 ```

-This results in setting the processed variable as “File document.xml processed @ {system date}”
+This results in setting the processed variable as "File document.xml processed @ {system date}"

 More error handling can be added to accurately email the status of the files that were touched by the package and even move them to error folders or reprocessing folders later.
 This is where we start to see the power in error handling of variables and working them through the flow of the package.